inasafe/inasafe-doc/docs/source/training/beginner/osm/105-field-papers.rst

 17. Field Papers are useful for mapping with nothing more than paper, but they are not 100% magic.
-We will still need to add our paper into JOSM, add our information digitally, and save the changes on OSM.
+We will still need to add our paper into JOSM, add our information digitally and save the changes on OSM.

 18. The first step is to scan your Field Paper.
-Do this by attaching a scanner to your computer, scanning the paper, and saving it as an image file.
+Do this by attaching a scanner to your computer, scanning the paper and saving it as an image file.
 If you don’t have a scanner, take a photograph of the paper, but be careful to take a good  quality photo.
 Make sure that the paper is flat and the camera